vuestorefront/vue-storefront/packages/checkout-com/README.md

 `defaultChannel` is the channel which will be chosen by default.
 Value should be keyname from `channels` `channels` allows us to define many variants of attributes.
-Developer is able to change them just by calling `setChannel` `publicKey` and `secretKey` comes from Checkout COM `ctApiUrl` is URL to the API endpoints which needs `secretKey` & `publicKey` it will be proxied by Express API create inside CKO Nuxt's module
+Developer is able to change them just by calling `setChannel` `publicKey` and `secretKey` comes from Checkout COM `ctApiUrl` is base URL to the CT CKO API
-`ckoWebHookUrl` is URL to the API endpoints which needs only `publicKey` it will be used in frontend calls to the API We are still waiting for the confirmation if we could merge these 2 to one field.

 ## Render payment handlers & finalize payment
 1. Import `useCko`: